n0mad/octopi/README.md

 ## Short Description

-This repo contains code of a illustrative text ``compression/decompression'' utility oct, powered by a combination of arithmetic coding and character-level recurrent neural networks (RNN).
-Despite its simplicity, it beats gzip/bzip2 on compressing ratio for text files when RNN is trained against the compressed file.
-In other words, the use case currently supported is not a general compression, but rather a fixed-dataset compression; mainly due to a considerable time required for training a neural net.
-Such a scenario can be useful for storing Wikipedia on a mobile, for instance.
+This repo contains code of a illustrative text compression/decompression utility oct, powered by a combination of arithmetic coding and character-level recurrent neural networks (RNN).
+Despite its simplicity, it beats gzip on compressing text files when RNN is trained against the compressed file.
+Such a capability might be useful is several scenarios, e.g. for storing Wikipedia on a mobile.

 ## Motivation